YawarJQ/ascend/README.md

 In an expression matrix, each row represents a gene and each column represents a cell.
 The names of rows and columns will subsequently be named accordingly.

-ASCEND is able to use any row and column names in the expression matrix, provided they abide by the following criteria:
+ascend is able to use any row and column names in the expression matrix, provided they abide by the following criteria:

 1. Names should not repeat.
 If you have a list with repeats, you can make the names unique by using R's 'make.unique' function.
 2. You should be able to identify which genes you would like to select as controls.
 This is why gene symbols or ENSEMBL transcript IDs should be used.